-Does that feel inconvenient watching the statical information at the very top of a write-up that is claiming to explain all about mobile app statistic?
+Does that feel inconvenient watching the statical information at the very top of a write-up that is claiming to explain all about mobile app statistics?
 Well, there is a sophisticated change in the mobile app statistic in the past few years and the above-illustrated write-up shows the same.
-So, the statistic are changing and that truly justifies our shift in the writing.
+So, the statistics are changing and that truly justifies our shift in the writing.

 The year 2018 will mark the 10th anniversary of the mobile app ecosystem

 The specific share of Google (Android), Apple, Amazon, and Microsoft will also see a considerable jump in the profit